Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

 ```

 ## Graph Elements
-To display nice graphics like barcharts or piecharts, you need to wrap them in a Graph element:
+To display nice graphics like bar-charts or pie-charts, you need to wrap them in a Graph element:
 ```json
 "elements": [
   {